mfarache/jekyll-now/_posts/2018-6-13-Building-microservices-Micronoaut.md

 * Fast, **dazzling fast!**  in comparison with Spring.

-I was made aware by my workmate  ( hello Jose! ) that Spring 5 have added a significant change on its core container.
-Before Spring 5 , the candidates component identification for injection was based on classpath scanning.
+I was made aware by my workmate  (hello Jose!) that Spring 5 have added a significant change on its core container.
+Before Spring 5, the candidates component identification for injection was based on classpath scanning.
 As the number of classes available on the path increases, the start-up time of spring boot apps will increase accordingly.
 Now Spring 5 builds a file candidate list during compilation time.
 So regardless the number of classes, the time access components is linear.

 While this seems a significative improvement, Micronaut goes a step ahead or two.
 Annotation metadata is created at compile time, not before.
 There is no usage of reflection at all, however we know Spring uses reflection for nearly everything.
-So our performace will not get impacted trying to get configuration data to inject components.
+So our performance will not get impacted trying to get configuration data to inject components.
 The magic lies on compile time using Groovy AST transformation or AST processors for Java and Kotlin.

 What does it mean?
 With source-level annotation processing one can create source files during the compilation stage.
-Typical usages of AST processors are creating anotations, that for example change the source code of beans to guarantee inmutability.
+Typical usages of AST processors are creating annotations, that for example change the source code of beans to guarantee immutability.
 Another example can be to prevent using the wrong scope modifiers on our variables (i.e force our variables to be declared as final).
 With this approach, all the metadata related with our classes is stored and Micronaut avoid usage of reflection on runtime.

 * Automatic Client generation.

-On top of the previous improvements and thanks again to AST processer there is super-nice feature.
+On top of the previous improvements and thanks again to AST processor there is super-nice feature.
 If you define a server with controllers, there is also the posibility to generate automatically the client code.
 How many times do we need to build several endpoints and we end up building a client library based on httpOK, http-apache or RestAssured?
 Generally tends to be boilerplate code that does not add any business value but takes time, as it needs to be developed and tested.

 * Born reactive and non-blocking.

 Spring already provides Spring MVC Web Functional Reactive framework using Monos and Flux.
-Micronaut comes with the hyper-fast speedy fully Reactive non-blocking compliant servers Netty.
+Micronaut comes with the hyper-fast speedy fully Reactive non-blocking compliant server Netty.
 Netty uses NIO to achieve better throughput, lower latency and less resource consumption that tomcat or Jetty.
 Using Netty in Spring is possible as web applications built on a Reactive Streams API can be run Netty, Undertow, and Servlet 3.1+ containers.
 Being said this, **Micronaut brings Netty Out-Of-the-box**, so you do not need to do absolutely anything.